Improving our connection in west coast swing is one of the things that students will often struggle with for a long time.

 You can move your body forward or back almost an entire foot in space, without having to take your next step.
 If you were to clunk your steps and not pay attention to your weight transfer across that space you would be hard pressed to either dance smooth or stay well connected.

-Once you can master controlling your weight transfer through and across your feet, you body will be in a much better position to stay connected to your partner.
-If you have a partner you can practice staying in an way connection as the leader walks back or in a toward connection as the leader walks forward.
-At first this might be difficult but in time it should be come much much easier.
+Once you can master controlling your weight transfer through and across your feet, your body will be in a much better position to stay connected to your partner.
+If you have a partner you can practice staying in a connection as the leader walks back or in a toward connection as the leader walks forward.
+At first this might be difficult but in time it should be come much easier.

 I think you’ll find it a very easy and handy tip to improve your connection by thinking about your feet and not your hands and arms.